 The other medication your doctor will almost certainly prescribe if you are diagnosed with asthma is a quick-relief medication to reverse the effects of an asthma attack in progress.
 For most people, this means albuterol, which is a short-acting beta-2 agonist.
 In other words, it is a bronchodilator like the LABAs described above, but unlike those it takes effect in a matter of minutes and keeps your airways open for only 4-6 hours.
 Another common type of quick-relief asthma medication is ipratropium bromide (Atrovent), which is an anticholinergic medication that does basically the same thing as albuterol, but is slower-acting and longer-lasting.
 Sometimes, albuterol and ipratropium bromide are combined in a single medication.

-If your asthma symptoms are triggered by allergens (read: how to get rid of allergies) and won't respond to any of the medications above, your doctor may opt to treat the allergy itself rather than trying to eliminate its symptoms.
+If your asthma symptoms are triggered by allergens and won’t respond to any of the medications above, your doctor may opt to treat the allergy itself rather than trying to eliminate its symptoms.
 This may involve immunotherapy, in which you receive injections to make you less sensitive to your personal allergens, or—in severe cases—anti-IgE antibodies will be introduced to your immune system via injections of a medication called omalizumab (Xolair).
-This drug blocks the antibodies that your body produces to attack allergens, and when those antibodies can't attack, allergic asthma stays under control.
+This drug blocks the antibodies that your body produces to attack allergens, and when those antibodies can’t attack, allergic asthma stays under control.